ros2/demos/image_tools/README.md

 ros2 run image_tools cam2image
 ```

+Note that there are other useful options run `cam2image` with.
+Run `ros2 run image_tools cam2image --help` to see more.
+>
+> Eg. If a camera device is not available, run `ros2 run image_tools cam2image --ros-args -p burger_mode:=true`.

 ## **2 - showimage**
 Running this executable creates a ROS 2 node, `showimage`, which subscribes to the `sensor_msg/msg/Image` topic, `/image` and displays the images in a window.